 10. Invest In Online Marketing For Your Legal Firm

-11. It’s all well and good having a website that’s smart and professional, not to mention easy to use.
-But marketing a law firm takes more than just a site.
+It’s all well and good having a website that’s smart and professional, not to mention easy to navigate.
+But marketing a law firm takes more than just a site that works.

 It’s vital that you invest in SEO for lawyers.

 SEO – AKA search engine optimization – is what helps your website to rank highly in search engines.

 Do you want your website to come up in Google when someone types in ‘law firm near me’?
-Then you need to ensure that your online marketing is on point.
+Then you need to ensure that your online marketing is on point and intelligently designed.

 This isn’t something that you should attempt to do yourself.
-Whether you are in a family law, personal injury, or any other practice, it’s best to hire a law firm SEO company or consultant.
+Whether you work in family law, personal injury, or any other practice, it’s best to hire a law firm SEO company or consultant.

 11. Competitive Analysis, Know Your Competition

 One of the most crucial parts of developing marketing for a law firm relates to understanding the methods used by your competitors.

 The last thing you want to do is ignore your competition.
-That is because those brands spend a lot of cash on promoting their services just like you.
+This is because those brands spend a lot of cash on promoting their services just like you do.
 So, it is possible that you could save money and identify techniques and methods you might have overlooked by assessing rival sites.

 Competitive analysis assists me in creating attorney SEO plans that work.
 Nothing is wrong with replicating marketing ideas for attorneys used by competitors.
 In fact, it is often the most valuable way to identify the way in which your brand should approach search engine optimization.

 There is a reasonable chance that other companies in your industry pay for competitor analysis and assess your website and approach.
 So, now is the best time to employ me and turn the tables.

-If you want to beat your law firm’s competition hands down when it comes to your digital marketing and SEO strategy this year, look no further than the efforts made by your competition.
+If you want to beat your competition hands down when it comes to your digital marketing and SEO strategy this year, look no further than the efforts made by your competition.

 12. Build Links to Establish Authority With Google